Partial Seizures (Focal Seizures)

 If you have seizures, even if you are taking medication, you should avoid driving a motor vehicle until seizures are completely controlled.
 Sometimes it is reasonable to resume driving after discussion with a physician if you have not had seizures for several months.
 Driving restrictions for people with seizures vary in the United States from state to state.

 A variety of medicines can be used on a long-term basis to prevent seizures or decrease their frequency.
-Commonly used medicines to treat partial seizures include carbamazepine (Tegretol and other brand names), phenytoin (Dilantin) and valproate (Depakote), lamotrigine (Lamictal), oxcarbazepine (Trileptal), gabapentin (Neurontin) and topiramate (Topamax).
+Two of the most commonly used medicines to treat partial seizures are carbamazepine (Tegretol and other brand names) and lamotrigine (Lamictal).Other choices include valproate (Depakote), oxcarbazepine (Trileptal), gabapentin (Neurontin) and topiramate (Topamax).
 Seizure medicines require close supervision by a doctor, so that the dose can be adjusted as needed and side effects monitored.
 If you are treated with an anti-seizure medicine, do not stop taking the medicine abruptly, because seizures can be triggered by this sudden withdrawal.

 When To Call a Professional

 If you are experiencing periodic episodes that could be seizures, you should be evaluated by a doctor.
-If you are a woman who is considering becoming pregnant, discuss your seizure history and your medications with your doctor before attempting to get pregnant.
+If you are a woman who is considering pregnancy, discuss your seizure history and your medications with your doctor before attempting to get pregnant.